infolinks/deployster/README.md

     - Will support _Rollbacks_ which will enable you to more easily recover from accidental roll-outs.

+## Examples

+Examples are available under the `examples` directory - please have a look!

 ## Architecture

 Deployster mechanics is built around three main components: